Something for Kate: 1994–1997: Formation and early years

-In October they followed with a single, "Dean Martin", also produced by Atkinson, which received frequent airplay on youth radio network, Triple J. A limited edition five-track EP, Intermission, was hastily assembled from leftover recordings and released in March 1997, quickly becoming a collectors' item.
+In October they followed with a single, "Dean Martin", also produced by Atkinson, which received frequent airplay on youth radio network, Triple J. A limited edition five-track EP, Intermission, was hastily assembled from leftover recordings and released in March 1997, quickly becoming a collector's item.
 Jasper Lee of Oz Music Project declared that it "shows the vast potential for [the] Melbourne band...
 Dempsey's voice proves that under the thick layer of the morbid rock guy, that a emotionally-brittle heart lies within."

-In February 1997 the band recorded their debut album, Elsewhere for 8 Minutes (July 1997), at York St Studios, Auckland with producer Brian Paulson, whose credits included Wilco and Slint.
+In February 1997, the band recorded their debut album, Elsewhere for 8 Minutes (July 1997), at York St Studios, Auckland, with producer Brian Paulson, whose credits included Wilco and Slint.
 Carroll, who had recently married, quit the band to live on a rural property, but agreed to remain for the sessions, he was replaced on bass guitar by Toby Ralph (ex-Lobtailing).
 Greg Lawrence of WHAMMO website described the album as "the glorious debut" which "showed, early on in this band's career, the depth of emotional range at the disposal of songwriter and singer Paul Dempsey... [it] is a crucial initial chapter in the story of this important Australian band."

 A single, "Captain (Million Miles an Hour)", appeared in May 1997.
 It received heavy airplay on Triple J and was listed at No. 39 on their Hottest 100 for that year.
 The band's following quickly grew and they toured heavily, scoring gigs on numerous major festivals.
 Dempsey acknowledged that "It's pretty hard when you start out.
 It's only now that we're starting to get some serious recognition that we can finally begin to pick & choose where we want to play.
 But to do that, you have to be able to prove that, as a band, you can really cut it live & draw the crowds."